hewison-chris/agora-cl-docs/website/docs/how-prysm-works/ethereum-public-api.md

 <HeaderBadgesWidget />

-Prysm supports the official [Eth Beacon Node API specification](https://ethereum.github.io/beacon-APIs/), the official API standard developed by the Ethereum R&D team.
+Agora-cl supports the official [Eth Beacon Node API specification](https://ethereum.github.io/beacon-APIs/), the official API standard developed by the Ethereum R&D team.
 The specification describes a RESTful set of endpoints which should be implemented by an Eth beacon node or a third-party service.
 This reduces the overhead of having to learn a new set of APIs when trying out a different client, and it allows network participants to reliably talk to each other over HTTP.
 As an example of an external service implementing the spec, Infura's beacon chain API is described [here](https://infura.io/docs/eth2#tag/Beacon).

 :::caution The official Ethereum specification contains multiple definitions As of the time of writing, there are three definitions: [v1](https://ethereum.github.io/beacon-APIs/?urls.primaryName=v1), [v2.0.0](https://ethereum.github.io/beacon-APIs/) and [dev](https://ethereum.github.io/beacon-APIs/?urls.primaryName=dev). `dev` is an unstable version and supporting it is **not** to be expected.
 :::

-## Performing requests against a local Prysm node
+## Performing requests against a local Agora-cl node

 :::danger Do not publicly expose the API
 The API's purpose is a means of communication between your beacon node and your validator client.
 Because of this it is not protected against external malicious users.
 Some endpoints are vulnerable to Denial-of-Service attacks, while others may disclose information about your beacon node.
 The communication between the beacon node and the validator client should be done privately, either on the same machine or through an SSH connection.